freeverseio/laos-public-docs/api/write-queries/MintNFT.md

 ## Asynchronous Minting (Recommended)

-The `mintAsync` mutation mints NFTs and returns a `trackingId` to check the mint status later.
-This method is recommended because it responds faster and prevents blocking the API during large minting operations.
+The `mintAsync` mutation sends a `mintNFT` transaction to the blockchain and returns a `trackingId`, which can be used to check the minting status later.
+This approach is common in blockchain interactions and is recommended because it provides faster responses and prevents the API from blocking during large minting operations.

+The following example mints two NFTs, atomically, to different initial owners:
 ```graphql
 mutation MintNFT {
   mintAsync(